 AN EXCITING, FUN-FILLED BRAND– Chickapig first launched as a grassroots board game in 2016 by game creator Brian Calhoun (of Rockbridge Guitar) and musician Dave Matthews.
 Due to the game’s immediate broad appeal, original quirkiness and marketability, Chickapig quickly evolved into a full-fledged brand.
-In addition to the game, a new children’s book, Little Joe Chickapig, will be released March 10 alongside a Chickapig plush toy; exclusively available in Target stores.
+In addition to the game, a new children’s book, Little Joe Chickapig, was released March 2019 alongside a Chickapig plush toy; exclusively available in Target stores.

 You are in charge of a flock of Chickapigs.
 Strategically move your Chickapigs across the board to pass through the goal on the other side.
 Along your way, do everything you can to thwart your opponents.
 And beware of the pooping cow!
 Why do your Chickapigs want to cross the board?
 To get to the other side.
 Duh!